Quality assurance for grantees

 National Estuary Program grantee considerations

-Everyone who receives funding for a project from the federal EPA’s National Estuary Program (NEP) through any Washington state agency will need to work with Ecology's NEP Quality Coordinator to fulfill quality assurance requirements.
+Everyone who receives funding for a project from the U.S. EPA’s National Estuary Program (NEP) through any Washington state agency will need to work with Ecology's NEP Quality Coordinator to fulfill quality assurance requirements.

-As soon as a final agreement or contract statement of work is in place, contact the NEP Quality Coordinator to determine whether a quality assurance project plan (QAPP) will be required (see flowchart diagram).
-In general, a QAPP is required if your project will do any of the following activities:
+As soon as a final agreement or contract statement of work is in place, contact the NEP Quality Coordinator to determine whether a quality assurance project plan (QAPP) is required.

-• Generate new environmental data.
+- Generate new environmental information.

-• Analyze existing environmental data.
+- Analyze existing environmental information.

-• Model environmental conditions.
+- Model environmental conditions.

 The earlier in your project you begin the QAPP process, the easier it will be.